Jarl-kelven/fastapi-book-project/README.md

 - Invalid genre types
 - Malformed requests

-Here are concrete examples for each section of the updated **README.md**:

----

 ### **1. Triggering the CI Pipeline**
 #### Example: Running Tests on a Pull Request